Haybla/LDPC-CC_Pipeline_Decoder/README.md

 Macro definitions are written in the file named "totalDefine.h".
 You can enable/disable some of them to change the mode of the decoder.
 Descriptions are as follows.

-CODE1: represents the LDPC-CC formed by (4096, 10240) LDPC codes in CCSDS standard.
+CODE1: represents the LDPC-CC constructed by (4096, 10240) LDPC codes in CCSDS standard.

-CODE2: represents the LDPC-CC formed by (4096, 7168) LDPC codes in CCSDS standard.
+CODE2: represents the LDPC-CC constructed by (4096, 7168) LDPC codes in CCSDS standard.

 LINUX: once defined, the project must be compiled and run on Linux OS.